-The District has prepared a surplus budget of approximately \$9,500 for 2021-22.
+The District has prepared a general fund surplus budget of approximately \$27,140 for 2022-23 with a decrease of two mills levied for the general fund to 68 mills.
 The District anticipates maintaining the balance of the building fund due to the use of ESSER funds for building and renovation projects.
-The District will not levy special reserve mills in 2021-22 due to a projected healthy carryover.
+The District again will not levy special reserve mills in 2022-23 due to a projected healthy carryover.